 Scott Bartlett joined the Pratt as Curator of Exhibits in September, 2012.
 Scott’s community-based exhibition work draws from his experiences with various immigrant communities in the Seattle area, and with Tahitian musicians and craftspeople in Hawai`i.
 After studying anthropology and music at Washington State University, including stints at the University of Edinburgh and the Smithsonian Institution, he worked as an audio engineer, producer, and educator with Jack Straw Productions in Seattle.
 That work included a variety of oral history, heritage, and community arts projects.
 Scott went on to receive a Master of Arts degree in Ethnomusicology and a Graduate Certificate in Museum Studies from the University of Hawai`i at Manoa, where his graduate work combined those two fields.
 From 2010 to 2012 he served as curator of exhibits and collections with the Kitsap County Historical Society in Bremerton, Washington, garnering awards from the Washington Museum Association.
+He joined the Museums Alaska Board of Directors in 2016.
 Scott and his family love the sea and the mountains, and are thrilled to make their home in Fritz Creek above Kachemak Bay.

 Savanna Bradley was born and raised in Homer, Alaska.
 After an exciting summer internship at the Pratt during high school, Savanna was inspired to pursue a museum-related career, which led to her current position as the Pratt’s Collections Manager.
 She received a Bachelor of Arts degree in Art with a minor in Anthropology from the University of Alaska Fairbanks in 2010, after which she interned in collections for several seasons at the Pratt.
 Savanna received a Master of Science degree in Arts Management Museum Studies from the University of Oregon in fall of 2013.
 Her graduate research focused on collaborative care and the use of museum cultural collections in small communities.
 Savanna is excited to apply what she has learned to her work with the Pratt’s collections and our community.
 Outside of the Museum, Savanna enjoys creating art, beach walks with her dog, and spending time at coffee shops.